gieflij/data_structure/README.md

 # data_structure

 This is about "data structure".
-All codes are regarding to data structure.
+All codes are regarding to data structure class.

 stack_merge_1
 : merge two stacks then make new stack. but only use push and pop